garthk/puppet-wp-micro/README.md

 * Install Puppet and Git
 * Configure your puppet

-For more detail, see Installation tomorrow.
+For more detail, see Installation below.
 (Sadly, GitHub's Markdown lacks internal anchors.)

 ## TODO